OpenSWATH

 Contact and Support

-We provide support for OpenSWATH using the OpenMS support channels.
-Please address general questions to the mailing list.
+We provide support for OpenSWATH using the OpenMS github issue tracker.
+Please address general questions to the OpenMS discord server.

 You can contact the authors Hannes Röst and George Rosenberger.